 Skip to main content

-Signs and Symptoms of Vulvar Cancers and Pre-Cancers
+Signs and Symptoms of Vulvar Cancers and Pre-cancers

 Symptoms depend on whether it is a cancer or pre-cancer and what kind of vulvar cancer it is.

 Because these changes are often caused by other conditions that are not pre-cancerous, some women don't realize that they might have a serious condition.
 Some try to treat the problem themselves with over-the-counter remedies.
-Sometimes doctors might not even recognize the condition at first.

-Invasive squamous cell cancer of the vulva
+Symptoms of invasive squamous cell cancer of the vulva

 Almost all women with invasive vulvar cancers will have symptoms.
 These can include:

-• An area on the vulva that looks different from normal – it could be lighter or darker than the normal skin around it, or look red or pink.
+• An area on the vulva that looks different from normal.
+It could be lighter or darker than the normal skin around it or look red or pink.

 • Thickening of the skin of the vulva